About Us

 The School of Medicine is devoted to demanding excellence while nurturing students.
 Careful cultivation begins with admission, through the enrollment process, and continues through the entire medical school experience.
 Faculty and residents play vital roles as teachers, mentors, guides, advisors, and colleagues.

-The mission of our new MDelta curriculum, which began in August 2016, is to inspire and prepare physicians who embrace scientific advances, provide exceptional clinical care for patients and communities, become outstanding teachers, contribute to new knowledge about health and disease, and participate in scholarly activities throughout their lives.
+The SOM delivers its education through the MDelta curriculum, which stands for Making a Difference in Education, Learning, and Teaching Across the Curriculum.
+The mission of the MDELTA curriculum, which began in August 2016, is to inspire and prepare physicians who embrace scientific advances, provide exceptional clinical care for patients and communities, become outstanding teachers, contribute to new knowledge about health and disease, and participate in scholarly activities throughout their lives.
 Our graduates will work with others to teach, practice, and serve to improve health and health care systems, all while making a difference in the lives of individuals.